WhatsApp/erlt/vscode/DEVELOPERS-README.md

 into VS Code using the `Install from VSIX...` option from the `...` dropdown in the `Extensions` side bar.

+Note: you need to have the `examples` directory as your workspace root to be able to get diagnostics.

 ## (Sub)-Repository organisation

 The ErlT IDE support is based on current open source Erlang IDE